The second-lightest of four pedals in the distilled Wahoo Speedplay line.

 Smooth, solid, and fussy.
 That is the Speedplay system in three adjectives.

-I last used Speedplay pedals nearly 20 years ago, when I lived in sunny Southern California and the Trek-VW team I was on handed us each of the riders a set.
+I last used Speedplay pedals nearly 20 years ago, when I lived in sunny Southern California and the Trek-VW team I was on handed each of us riders a set.
 I found the float to be icily smooth — as in, there was virtually no friction, a stark contrast to Shimano and Look plastic cleats — and the pedaling platform and retention to be rock solid.
 The adjustable float was cool, and, after a short learning curve, I found the pedal system — when clean — to be excellent.

 I ultimately abandoned them because the latching mechanism — which unlike other systems is bolted to the shoe — is fussy outside of clean, dry environments and can render clipping in impossible if you step in snow or mud or otherwise manage to get some grit in the system.